Questions/Comments

 Project Overview

-The rehabilitation of the 119-year-old New Hope-Lambertville Toll-Supported Bridge is about to begin.
+The rehabilitation of the 119-year-old New Hope-Lambertville Toll-Supported Bridge began in early 2024.
 The six-span steel Pratt-truss superstructure was last rehabilitated in 2004.

-The 2024 project is not expected to require a full bridge closure.
-Project staging should allow uninterrupted westbound vehicular travel (Pennsylvania-bound) through the duration of construction activities.
+Project staging should allow uninterrupted westbound vehicular travel (Pennsylvania-bound) through the bulk of construction activities.
 Pedestrian crossings also are anticipated to continue without interruption through project construction.

-After painting and repairs are completed, the bridge is to be outfitted with a programmable LED lighting system to enhance the truss bridge’s profile along the river.
+The bridge also is being outfitted with a new roadway lighting system and a programmable LED lighting system is being added to the structure to further enhance the truss bridge’s profile along the river.

-The rehabilitation project work activities will temporarily impact motorists, pedestrians, residents, and local businesses.
+The rehabilitation project work activities pose temporary impacts to motorists, pedestrians, residents, sightseers, and local businesses.

-The bridge roadway will be restricted to a single travel lane in the Pennsylvania-bound direction only.
+The bridge roadway is restricted to a single travel lane in the Pennsylvania-bound direction ONLY.
 (This is the tolled direction at the nearby New Hope-Lambertville (Route 202) Toll Bridge.)
-The walkway is expected to remain open until July, at which point it will be closed and a temporary six-foot wide walkway installed on the bridge’s road deck through September.
+The bridge walkway was shut down for replacement on July 11.
+A temporary six-foot wide walkway has been installed and remains open across the bridge’s road deck.
+As previously noted, the Commission might be in a position to safely to reopen the completed new permanent walkway sometime in early December.

-New Jersey-bound traffic will be detoured off the “free” bridge to the nearby toll bridge, where tolls are not charged in the New Jersey-bound direction (Route 202 northbound).
-The New Jersey-bound traffic detour is expected to remain in place for several months.
+New Jersey-bound traffic remains detoured off the “free” bridge to the nearby toll bridge, where tolls are not charged in the New Jersey-bound direction (Route 202 northbound).
+Due to the discovery of an unforseen structural issue in one of the bridge’s six truss spans, the New Jersey-bound traffic detour is now expected to remain in place into early 2025.
+A precise date for fully reopening the bridge is not expected to be announced until early 2025.

 This webpage will be updated periodically through the project’s construction stages.